sgbj/sgbj/README.md

 ## 👋 Hello, world!

-* 🧑‍💻 I'm passionate about building intuitive and scalable software solutions that make a positive impact.
+I'm a full-stack developer who's passionate about building intuitive and scalable software solutions that make a positive impact.
-* 📚 I love learning new things!
-Lately, I've been exploring Next.js, Babylon.js, and Phaser.